 For more information, see Analytics and reporting.

 - Azure Data Factory.
 Azure Data Factory pipelines can be used to define a sequence of activities, scheduled for recurring temporal windows.
-These activities can initiate data copy operations as well as Hive, Pig, MapReduce, or Spark jobs in on-demand HDInsight clusters; U-SQL jobs in Azure Date Lake Analytics; and stored procedures in Azure SQL Data Warehouse or Azure SQL Database.
+These activities can initiate data copy operations as well as Hive, Pig, MapReduce, or Spark jobs in on-demand HDInsight clusters; U-SQL jobs in Azure Date Lake Analytics; and stored procedures in Azure Synapse or Azure SQL Database.

 - Oozie and Sqoop.
 Oozie is a job automation engine for the Apache Hadoop ecosystem and can be used to initiate data copy operations as well as Hive, Pig, and MapReduce jobs to process data and Sqoop jobs to copy data between HDFS and SQL databases.